 It wasn’t until later that I understood that most people dread having to stand up in front of an audience.
 And as my ego and ambitions grew larger and the stakes got higher, be reassured that I have also had – and still have – my moments of performance anxiety.

 We are hardwired to fail in front of an audience

 The fear of standing up and speaking in front of a group of people is deeply human.
 The old part of your brain has been designed to scan for dangers and activate an alert system anytime your survival is threatened.
 If the brain notices 20 or 200 pairs of eyes staring at you it will activate a fight-flight-or freeze response in your body.
-The blood will be drained from the thinking and language processing parts of your brain and redirected to your arms and legs to help you fight hard and run fast.
+The blood will be drained from the thinking and language processing parts of your brain and redirected to your arms and legs to help you fight hard or run fast.
 This is probably a sensible response if the eyes staring at you belong to wild lions.
-It’s slightly less helpful to have your IQ drop dramatically just as you are about to present to the executive management team.
+It’s slightly a lot less helpful to have your IQ drop dramatically just as you are about to present your project to the executive management team.

 The fact that this is a pre-programmed, natural response does not mean that we are doomed – just that we need to consciously work around it: To communicate effectively we need to recondition ourselves and change the way we think about speaking in public.

 It’s not about you – it’s about your listeners

 What do you tend to think of when you stand there in front of your audience?
 Are you worrying about looking good and sounding smart?
 Wondering if your boss will be happy with your performance?

 The more you worry about yourself, the more nervous you will get.
 Shift the spotlight away from your ego and on to your audience.